VeXell/vx-build-tools/README.md

 `vx-build-tools` supports 3 different types of apps:

--   `client` - if you want to build SPA application on react
+-   `client` - if you want to build NodeJS application with react
--   `server` - if you want to build SSR server to render react application
+-   `server` - if you want to build NodeJS SSR application
--   `service` - if you want to build nodejs service or any other service without rendering anything
+-   `service` - if you want to build NodeJS service or any other service without render
+-   `spa` - if you want to build SPA application with react

 Every type of the apps has own configured webpack config.
 For more information you can run help command `npx vx-build-tools help`